utkarshk-iitr/Over-The-Air/README.md

 # Over-The-Air
-Implementation of sending updates to EV over the internet securely using blockchain
+Implementation of sending updates to car over the internet securely using blockchain